pnxtech/umf/umf.md

 All programming environments include support for converting local machine time to UTC.

 There are a number of reasons why message timestamps are useful:
-* Communication can be ordered chronologically during display, searching and storage.
+* Communication can be ordered chronologically during display, searching, and storage.
 * Messages past a set time can be handled differently, including being purged from a system.

 The `timestamp` field is a required UMF field.